Newark Town FC - 150th Anniversary (1868-2018)

-The club fell on hard times and was eventually disbanded in the mid 1930s .
-The ground was subject to a compulsory purchase order to form part of the new cattle market site and the opportunity was missed to obtain a suitable alternative site.
+The club disbanded in the mid-1930s as our ground was subject to a compulsory purchase order to form part of the new cattle market site.
+Unfortunately, a suitable replacement site was not easily accessible at that time.

-In the 1970s a small group led by Keith Bee reformed Newark Town FC and playing at Devon Park entered one of the Nottingham leagues.
-This venture was short lived and the name of Newark Town again passed into history.
+In the 1970s a small group led by Keith Bee reformed Newark Town FC whereby we started playing at Devon Park and entered into one of the Nottingham leagues.
+This venture was short lived sadly and the name of Newark Town FC again passed into history.